-- 1. Approval of this change in type design applies to only those Europter France model rotorcraft listed on the front page, which are equipped with an FAA approved installation of Breeze-Eastern P/N 17149-1 or 14027-4, or Siren P/N S1609-3, -5 and -6 cargo hooks or those modified by installation of an Onboard Systems load weight system per STC SH85-8. - 2.
-This installation should not be incorporated in any rotorcraft on which other previously approved modifications are incorporated unless it is determined that the interrelationship between this installation and any previously approved modifications, including changes in type design, will not introduce any adverse effect upon the airworthiness of the rotorcraft. - Rotorcraft equipped with the Onboard Systems Model 200-229-00 Cargo Hook Kit must be operated in accordance with FAA approved Onboard Systems Rotorcraft Flight Manual Supplement (RFMS) No. 120-072-00, dated August 20, 1998 or later FAA approved revision.
+- 2. This installation should not be incorporated in any rotorcraft on which other previously approved modifications are incorporated unless it is determined that the interrelationship between this installation and any previously approved modifications, including changes in type design, will not introduce any adverse effect upon the airworthiness of the rotorcraft. - 3.
+Rotorcraft equipped with the Onboard Systems Model 200-190-00 Cargo Hook Kit must be operated in accordance with FAA approved Rotorcraft Flight Manual Supplement (RFMS) No. 120-050-00, dated May 19, 1997 or later FAA approved revision.
 A copy of this Certificate and FAA Approved RFMS must be maintained as part of the permanent records for the modified rotorcraft. - 4.
 If the STC holder agrees to permit another person to use this certificate to alter the product, the STC holder shall give the other person written evidence of that permission.